Robert F. Titus

-Robert F. Titus (born December 6, 1926) was a brigadier general and a career fighter pilot in the United States Air Force.
+Robert Farren Titus (December 6, 1926 – September 8, 2024) was a brigadier general and a career fighter pilot in the United States Air Force.
 Titus flew a combined total of 500 combat missions in Korean War and Vietnam War, and was credited in destroying 3 enemy aircraft in aerial combat during the Vietnam War.

-He retired in 1977, after 32 years of distinguished service.
+Titus retired in 1977, after 32 years of distinguished service.

 Early life

-Titus was born on 1926 in Orange, New Jersey.
+Titus was born in 1926 in Orange, New Jersey.
 He attended secondary schools in Maryland and Virginia, and studied mining engineering at Virginia Polytechnic Institute.

 Military career

 Enlisting in the U.S. Army on January 25, 1945, Titus served with the 82nd Airborne Division in Berlin, Germany, and in the U.S. until he left active duty on August 2, 1946.

 After serving two years in the U.S. Army Reserve, Titus enlisted in the Aviation Cadet Program of the U.S. Air Force on September 29, 1948, and was commissioned a second lieutenant.
 He trained to fly the F-51 Mustang and F-86 Sabre, and later served as a flight instructor for the F-51 and F-86 from September 1950 to August 1951.